jbiatek/BSGRulebook/rulebook.md

 Lee Adama (Political)'s "Choose a Different Path" creates a new, additional option on "X Chooses" cards.
 If Helo uses "Moral Compass", he forces the choice to a different one.
 Therefore, Lee could use "Different Path" to create a new option (and presumably choose it), and Helo could force his choice to something else.
 But if Helo uses "Moral Compass", Lee cannot then use "Different Path" to change away from Helo's choice, because "Different Path" would simply add a new option, not force Helo to choose it.

-Doc Cottle can use *abilities* on Engineering cards, just not actions (and not Movement actions either).
+Doc Cottle can use *abilities* on Engineering cards, just not Actions.
+As always, this restriction also applies to Movement actions.

 Athena's "For Love" ability cannot be used in the following cases: